wooby6/Lovense-Edge-clone-esp32/README.md

  or any Preset commands

-====NOT FINALISED Recommended Circuit Parts======== This is to make a compact Insertable device that is as close to an Edge 2 as possible without making a custom PCB
+====NOT FINALISED Recommended Circuit Parts========

+This is to make a compact Insertable device that is as close to an Edge 2 as possible without making a custom PCB

-  Soft Power Switch by sparkfun https://www.sparkfun.com/products/17870
+1x Soft Power Switch by sparkfun https://www.sparkfun.com/products/17870

-  My code is currently optimised to work with the DFrobot Beetle ESP32 - C3 https://www.dfrobot.com/product-2566.html
+1x DFrobot Beetle ESP32 - C3 https://www.dfrobot.com/product-2566.html

-  this is the cheapest & smallest Production ESP32 I've found
+ My Code Has been Optimised to work with this Low Frequency but also cheap & small Production ESP32, It's the Smallest & Cheapest I've found

-  any PWM based Dual Motor Driver I recommend  https://www.dfrobot.com/product-1492.html
+1x DFrobot HR8833 Thumbnail Sized DC Motor Driver 2x1.5A   https://www.dfrobot.com/product-1492.html

-  SparkFun LiPo Fuel Gauge (you can get this particular one on eBay cheaper & in bulk)
+1x  SparkFun LiPo Fuel Gauge (you can get this particular one on eBay cheaper & in bulk)

-  A lipo battery  (A good Source for Small Batteries is a Li-ion rechargeable 9v you should be able to get these on eBay,  you get a bonus 9v Boost Converter
+1x  A lipo battery at least 500mAh  (A good Source for Small Batteries is a Li-ion rechargeable 9v you should be able to get these on eBay,  you get a bonus dc-dc 9v Step-up  Circuit/ 9v Boost Converter
 Notice these batteries often come without protection Circuits, and the 9v boost converter can't be turned off without disconnecting the battery, so it will constantly drain it)

  A lipo charger, A common & cheap one is the TP4056, and it has a protection circuit.